juliarnoldd/zolan/_posts/2018-07-19-why-a-brand-is-often-important.markdown

 image:  matrilineal.jpg
 tags:   Matrilineal
 ---
+## Imagine a world where women are in control

+# For some, this is the world they live in

-## Have you ever thought about how there are people across the world who live completely different lives than the one you do?
+Have you ever thought about how there are people across the world who live completely different lives than the one you do?

 This question got me thinking about how diverse the world really is and how there must be places out there where women are seen differently than they are here.
-As someone who has grown up surrounded by a patriarchal society that is so rooted in values and boxes that women are supposed to fit into, it got me thinking about whether those boxes exist everywhere, or if certain societie have a different set of boxes they push onto gender roles.
+As someone who has grown up surrounded by a patriarchal society that is so rooted in values and boxes that women are supposed to fit into, it got me thinking about whether those boxes exist everywhere, or if certain societie have a different set of boxes they push onto their own definition of gender roles.
 This led me to research what I interpreted as the opposite of patriarchy - leading me to discover matriarchal and matrilinieal societies.

 This week we will explore matrilineal societies around the world and how their religion influences their culture.